Rafael-Euzebio/study-notes/Univesp/Univesp Classes.md

 # Classes
 Classes are [[CS50x Structures]] which allows the declaration of methods as members of the structures.

 A class is an abstraction of a [[Univesp Objects]].
-A class has *fields*, which specifies what information it can contain and methods that can change the value of these fields.
+A class has *fields*, which specifies what information it can contain and [Univesp Methods] that can change the value of these fields.
 But the information itself is unknown, until that class is instanced as an *object*

 ```py
 class Car():